Recite, Reconstruct, Recollect: Memorization in LMs as a Multifaceted Phenomenon

 We measure a number of categorical differences in dependencies, including sign and significance differences, in Appendix \ref{sec:dependencies}.
 If our intuitive taxonomy did not reflect meaningful differences with respect to the factors in Section \ref{sec:factor_significance}, their dependencies would not differ significantly.
 We instead find significant differences through statistical tests, suggesting the taxonomy expresses some natural kinds.

 Not only do these differences support our taxonomy as an ontology, but they suggest our taxonomy can help predict memorization from dependent factors.
 We therefore test the applicability of our taxonomy by creating a predictive model based on the intuitive taxonomic model.
-We compare it with a generic baseline model lacking a taxonomy and with a model using an automatically selected optimal partition, finding that our taxonomic model supports more accurate predictions.
+Our predictive model divides sequences according to which memorization category they are candidate sequences for, and then uses that category information when predicting the likelihood that the given sequence is memorized.
+We compare it with a generic baseline model lacking a taxonomy and with a model that uses an automatically selected optimal partition, finding that our taxonomic model supports more accurate predictions.